jhoon-cho/jhoon-cho/README.md

 ### Python ⭐️⭐️⭐️⭐️

 - My main programming language
-- I have worked with it for over 12 months.
+- I have worked with it for over 3 years.
 - I've used it along with Pandas, Numpy, Scikit-learn, Pytorch, and Tensorflow
-- Big Data processing
-- Constructing Deep learning framework
+- Processing big data, Constructing Deep learning framework, and Visualization

 ### R ⭐️⭐️⭐️⭐️

 - Mainly use it for data analysis
 - Familiar with several packages